Investigation

 - Obtaining of opinions, statements, and other documents

-- If a sufficient assessment of the facts is not possible, the Commission may obtain expert opinions and/or hold a hearing with the parties involved
+- If sufficient assessment of the facts is not possible, the Commission may obtain expert opinions and/or hold a hearing with the parties involved

 - in justified cases: arbitration procedure with the support of a mediator